 We generally keep things low-key and spend the night at home or nearby with friends, and this year is no different.
 But that doesn't mean we skimp on fun cocktails and festive eats!

 - 3 oz freshly squeezed grapefruit juice (6 tbsp) from about half a grapefruit

 - 0.5 oz fresh lime juice (1 tbsp), from about half a lime

-- 1.5 oz tequila
+- 1.5 oz blanco tequila or mezcal

 - 2 oz brut champagne or your preferred variety

 - Stir together grapefruit juice, lime juice, and tequila in a glass.
 Add ice.
 Pour in champagne and gently stir again.